A1C to Blood Sugar Converter

 What Is A1C?

-A1C (also called HbA1c or glycated hemoglobin) measures the percentage of your red blood cells that have sugar attached to them.
-Because red blood cells live about 120 days, A1C reflects your average blood sugar over the past 2-3 months, with the most recent 30 days contributing the most.
-Unlike a fasting glucose test (which captures a single moment), A1C gives a broader picture of your blood sugar control over time.
+The A1C test (also called HbA1c or glycated hemoglobin) measures the percentage of hemoglobin in your blood that has glucose attached to it.
+Because red blood cells live for approximately 2-3 months, the A1C reflects your average blood sugar level over that period.
+Unlike a fasting glucose test, which captures a single moment, the A1C provides a comprehensive picture of blood sugar management over time.

-How often should I get my A1C checked?
+How often should I get my A1C tested?

 Can I lower my A1C without medication?

-Yes, especially in the prediabetes range.
-The Diabetes Prevention Program study showed that lifestyle changes (150 minutes per week of moderate exercise, 5-7% weight loss, and dietary improvements) reduced the risk of developing type 2 diabetes by 58%.
-These same changes can lower A1C by 0.5-1.5% in people already diagnosed with type 2 diabetes.
+Yes, especially in the prediabetic range.
+The Diabetes Prevention Program study showed that lifestyle changes (moderate weight loss of 7% and 150 minutes per week of physical activity) reduced the risk of progressing to diabetes by 58%.
+Dietary changes focusing on whole foods, fiber, and reduced refined carbohydrates can also meaningfully reduce A1C.

 Uses the ADAG formula (Nathan et al., Diabetes Care 2008).
 Diabetes thresholds per ADA Standards of Care 2025.
 This tool is for informational purposes only and is not a substitute for medical advice.